 You are interested in studying abroad but are not sure when, where or how?
 In any cases you should start planning early (ideally a year in advance).
 To receive an introduction you can visit an information event of the Central Office for International Affairs (RIA).
 An overview of all information events offered this semester (in German language!) can be found here.

-We generally recommend applying for a study leave at the Student Records Office for the duration of your stay abroad.
+We generally recommend applying for a study leave/vacation semester at the Student Records Office for the duration of your stay abroad.
 Contrary to the general regulations in place, students are allowed to render academic achievements that are accredited to their studies during a study leave.
 If the semester periods of your university abroad differ from the ones at FAU and you miss exam deadlines, you have the possibility to catch up on them during the study leave once you return from abroad.
-For further information, please contact your student advisor!
+For further information, please contact your study advisor!

 - Universitatea Transilvania din Brasov, Romania (contact Claudia Barnickel) – required language skills: English level B2, Romanian (!)